 Electrician—Join a vocation that can offer variety, potential for growth, and excellent earnings.
 The average annual salary paid to electricians is $59,190, and it is anticipated that job availability will grow by 9 percent in the coming years.
 Additionally, depending on how fast the solar and wind energy sectors grow, the demand for electricians may be even higher than what is currently estimated.

 Oil and Gas Worker—Take advantage of the many opportunities available in the oil and gas sector by training to become a worker, operator, repairer, technician, or one of the countless other professionals needed to extract oil and gas from the ground.
-Depending on the type of occupation you pursue, you could find average annual wages ranging from $44,970 to $130,050.14
+Depending on the type of occupation you pursue, you could find average annual wages ranging from $40,220 for roustabouts to $156,370 for petroleum engineers.

 The Glass Ceiling

 Did you know that women make up the majority of the country's college graduates?
-In 2013, 140 women graduated with a college degree—this includes everything from an associate degree to a doctorate—for every 100 men.15 A large portion of the country's college-educated labor pool is comprised of women.
+In 2017, 141 women graduated with a college degree—this includes everything from an associate degree to a doctorate—for every 100 men.14 A large portion of the country's college-educated labor pool is comprised of women.
 They have a wealth of talent to bring to the table, and having gender diversity in upper management brings many benefits to organizations.

 Corporations with women in upper management outperform those companies that do not have—or have only one or two—female board members or directors.
-Yet in 2012, women held only 16.6 percent of the board seats within Fortune 500 companies.
-And only three percent of the CEOs for Fortune 500 companies were women.15
+Yet in 2018, women held only 25 percent of the board seats within Fortune 500 companies.15 And in 2019 only 6.6 percent of the CEOs for Fortune 500 companies were women.16

 The Gender Gap

 What is the gender gap?
 Is it really a "thing?"
 Unfortunately, for many women in America, the gender gap is very real.
-Women working full-time in the U.S. in 2015 earned only 80 percent of what their male counterparts did.
+Women working full-time in the U.S. in 2018 earned only 80 percent of what their male counterparts did.
 Yet, although most women are subject to the pay gap, it does vary widely by state.
-In 2015, Wyoming and Louisiana had the highest pay gap, and New York and Delaware had the lowest.2 Additionally, the pay gap becomes even wider for women of color and women with children.
+In 2017, Utah and Louisiana had the highest pay gap, and California and the District of Columbia had the lowest.1 Additionally, the pay gap becomes even wider for women of color and women with children.